Unit: College of Arts and Sciences

 Topics in probability selected from Random walks, Markov processes, Brownian motion, Poisson processes, branching processes, stationary time series, linear filtering and prediction, queuing processes, and renewal theory.
 Prerequisite: MATH 3100 or APMA 3100; and a knowledge of matrix algebra

 This class introduces students to the mathematics used in pricing derivative securities.
 Topics include a review of the relevant probability theory of conditional expectation and martingales/the elements of financial markets and derivatives/pricing contingent claims in the binomial & the finite market model/(time permitting) the Black-Scholes model.
-Prerequisites: MATH 3100 or APMA 3100.
-Students should have a knowledge of matrix algebra.
+Prerequisites: MATH 3100, MATH 3351 and a proof-based course (MATH 3000, MATH 3310 or MATH 3354).

 The Pavilion Seminars are open, by instructor permission, to 3rd and 4th year students.
 They are 3-credit, multidisciplinary seminars, focused on big topics and limited to max.
 15 students each.
 For detailed descriptions of current offerings, see http://college.artsandsciences.virginia.edu/PAVS.

 Rigorous introduction to probability, using techniques of measure theory.
 Includes limit theorems, martingales, and stochastic processes.
 Prerequisite: 7310 or equivalent.

 Continuation of Probability Theory I. Elements of stochastic processes, including Brownian motion, continuous time martingales, and Markov processes.